lennygir/polito-se2-23-02-thesis/README.md

 This component's primary purpose is to present a table displaying various details of requests related to thesis submissions, it arranges the information in a structured manner with columns for student details, supervisors, titles, request status, and an option to view the request details.
 The "Status" column includes a tooltip legend for better understanding of the different statuses associated with requests.
 By using the RequestRow component, it iterates through each request object to render rows in the table according to the defined headers.

+### StudentCareerRow

+StudentCareerRow component generates a row in a table, each row representing a specific course taken by a student.
+It populates the cells of the row with data related to the course, such as the course code, title, grade, credits (CFU - Crediti Formativi Universitari), and the date of the course using the dayjs library for formatting the date.

+### StudentCareerTable

+This component generates a table displaying a student's academic career, with each row representing a course and each column displaying specific details about that course.
+The table headers define what information is shown in each column (course code, exam name, grade, credits, and date).
+For each course in the career array, the StudentCareerRow component is utilized to create a row in the table, populating it with course-related data.

 ## API Server